MicrosoftDocs/azure-dev-docs/articles/devsecops/azure-devops.md

 ---

-# Azure DevOps secure connections
+# DevOps tools

-Review the following articles to learn about securing connections with Azure DevOps.
+Review the following articles to learn about using DevOps tools to plan your work and run CI/CD in a DevSecOps scenario.

 - [Plan and track work with Azure Boards](https://docs.microsoft.com/azure/devops/boards/get-started/plan-track-work)
 - [Connect Azure Boards with GitHub](https://docs.microsoft.com/azure/devops/boards/github)